Mental Health Specialist

 About four million 9 to 17 year olds have a major mental health disorder resulting in significant impairment at home, at school and with peers, according to a report of the Surgeon General’s Conference on Children’s Mental Health.
 At least one in five children and adolescents has a mental health disorder, and one in 10 has a serious disorder.
 Mental health disorders affect students’ ability to succeed in school both academically and socially.

 These staggering statistics underscore the importance of being cognizant of students’ mental well-being.
-School counselors, along with other specialized instruction support personnel, are often on the forefront of identifying behaviors that could signal something fore serious.
+School counselors, along with other specialized instruction support personnel, are often on the forefront of identifying behaviors that could signal something more serious.
 School counselors should also play a key role in implementing suicide-prevention and mental-health policies that are critical to creating a safe school environment for everyone.
+View the Specialist syllabus.

 - Recognize the warning signs of various mental health disorders